Nikhil7028/Weather-app-react/README.md

 'API_KEY': "Your-API-key",
 ```
 4. Open `index.html` in your browser to view the project.
-5. Run the project using following command
+5. Run the app using following command
 ```sh
 npm run dev
 ```